tayganr/purviewlab/modules/module03.md

 ## 3. Browse Assets

-While the search experience is ideal for keyword based discovery, Purview Studio allows alternate methods of browsing assets (i.e. by collection OR by source type).
+While the search experience is ideal for keyword based discovery,the Microsoft Purview Governance Portal allows alternate methods of browsing assets (i.e. by collection OR by source type).

-1. Open Purview Studio and from the **Data catlog** screen, click **Browse assets**.
+1. Openthe Microsoft Purview Governance Portal and from the **Data catlog** screen, click **Browse assets**.

     ![Browse Assets](../images/module03/03.09-home-browse.png)